 Color Analysis Systems 101

 For anyone interested in learning about personal color analysis, a quick Google search is anything but.
 Conflicting information abounds, from differing methods to fictitious seasons to dissimilar palettes.
-The one (and often only) common denominator practiced by all is the 3 dimensions of color technique — temperature (warm, balanced or cool), chroma (bright/clear or soft/muted) and value (light to dark).
+The one (and often only) common denominator practiced by all is the 3 dimensions of color technique — temperature (warm, balanced or cool), value (light to dark) and chroma (bright/clear or soft/muted).
 To help cut through the noise, below are the what’s, why’s and how’s of each system:

 4-Season System

-Popularized in the 1980s, the 4-season color palette system is the most streamlined method.
-It considers only temperature and value for diagnosis and was the first to establish Winter, Spring, Summer and Autumn as the foundational “home” seasons.
-It keeps things general yet clear, and is a quick, useful approach that offers basic directional guidance for wardrobe and makeup colors.
+Popularized in the 1980s, the 4-season color palette system is the most basic, streamlined method.
+It considers temperature, value and chroma for diagnosis and was the first to establish Winter, Spring, Summer and Autumn as the original “home” seasons.
+It keeps diagnosis general yet clear, and is a quick, useful approach that offers basic directional guidance for the most favorable wardrobe and makeup seasonal palettes.

 12-Season System

 Most commonly used in Korea, the 12-season color palette system expands the 4-season system from one season per category to 3 — the foundational “home” season plus 2 “flow” sub-seasons.
-It considers temperature, value and only one aspect of chroma for diagnosis, limiting the palette by the third sub-season.
+Each sub-season considers temperature, value and only one aspect of chroma for diagnosis, limiting the system by 4 missing sub-seasons.
 While more personalized than the 4-season system, it’s incomplete in my opinion because, well, my own season is excluded!

 16-Season System